Aegithalidae

-The bushtits or long-tailed tits are a family, Aegithalidae, of small passerine birds with long tails compared to their size.
-The family contains 13 species in three genera, all but one of which are found in Eurasia.
-Bushtits are active birds, moving almost constantly while they forage for insects in shrubs and trees.
+The bushtits or long-tailed tits are small passerine birds from the family Aegithalidae, containing 13 species in three genera, all but one of which (Psaltriparus) are found in Eurasia.
+Bushtits are active birds with long tails compared to their size, moving almost constantly while they forage for insects in shrubs and trees.
 During non-breeding season, birds live in flocks of up to 50 individuals.
 Several bushtit species display cooperative breeding behavior, also called helpers at the nest.